ymohl-cl/go_sdl2_actionbuilder/README.md

 Generate crossplatform binaries to your Go projects using the [go_sdl2 of veanco package](https://github.com/veandco/go-sdl2)

-I found very difficult to compile a project from the same environment to the third biggest platforms(windows, osx and linux).
-It's for this reason that i make it a public git action &nbsp;:blush:&nbsp;.
+I found it very difficult to compile a project from the same environment to the three biggest platforms(windows, osx and linux).
+It's for this reason that i made it a public git action &nbsp;:blush:&nbsp;.
 I will be happy if it is useful to you too &nbsp;:grin:&nbsp;

 ### `Windows building step`